Serchinastico/GamesOfLife/README.md

 Some interesting configurations I liked:

-- b5/s215 - Two groups, horizontals and verticals, fighting for territory
+- b5/s210 - Two groups, horizontals and verticals, fighting for territory
-- b26/s93 - Similar to the above but it has more active battles
+- b26/s69 - Similar to the above but it has more active battles
 - b209/s51 - Borders are kind of a black mass that surround the cells
 - b209/s240 - Interesting black borders but thicker
 - b113/s85 - It dies slowly but forms patterns in the process that are quite a thing
 - b254/s109 - It's static but the patterns it creates inside are very square-ish and beautiful
 - b224/s181 - Again an static pattern but this time it looks in equilibrium between the dark and clear patterns

+I now realised that some of these might have more bits than necessary.
+Because we first test for born status and then for survive status, born bits have priority over survival ones, hence, some survival bits can be removed.

 ## Ideas